clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

 .. _custom-clear-container:

-Build a Custom |CLOSIA|-based Docker Container Image
+Build a Custom |CL|-based Docker Container Image
 =======================================================

-The official base |CL| container image is published on Docker Hub and is updated on a regular basis.
+The official base |CLOSIA| container image is published on Docker Hub and is updated on a regular basis.
 If a custom image is desired, follow these steps to build one.